ruimarinho/dotfiles/README.md

 * Some zim modules need to converted into upstream pull requests.
 * Add default handlers and applications configuration for certain file types ([duti](http://duti.org) is not working on macOS 10.14).
-* Find a better way to handle hosts file management.